 Catalytic converters nowadays employ oxidation and reduction chambers to convert harmful pollutants such as carbon monoxide, nitrogen dioxide, and nitric oxide into safer compounds like water vapor and carbon dioxide.
 This process significantly reduces the amount of toxic gases emitted by the car's exhaust manifold system, making our air cleaner and our environment healthier.

 However, catalytic converters can't completely eliminate all unwanted emissions.
-Some pollutants may still escape into the atmosphere, but these devices filter out a significant portion of these toxic substances, making them invaluable in the fight against air pollution.
+Some pollutants may still escape into the atmosphere, but these devices filter out a portion of toxic substances, making them invaluable in the fight against air pollution.

 Types of Catalytic Converters